 How do you get a stain out of granite?

 Apply a poultice paste over the stain, cover it, and let it draw the stain out over 24 to 48 hours.
-Repeat if needed.
+Repeat if needed for stubborn marks.

 Will a poultice fix marble etching?

 No. Etching is surface damage from acid, not a stain.
-It needs a marble polishing product, not a poultice.
+It needs a marble polishing product or professional refinishing, not a poultice.

-Keep stone sealed, wipe spills promptly, and use cutting boards and trivets.
+Keep the stone sealed, wipe spills promptly, and use cutting boards, trivets, and coasters.

 Stuck on a stubborn stain?